 2017 with Boxing for Peace team in Rijswijk, the Netherlands.

-Johanna has worked for more than fifteen year for IBM and runs, since 2008, her own company, in life counselling, executive coaching & relationship management.
+Johanna has worked for more than fifteen years for IBM and runs, since 2008, her own company, in life counseling, executive coaching & relationship management.
 Part of her work comprises conflict resolution training & support, as well as dialogue training & support.
-She studied International Marketing management, Business Administration (post graduate), Mediation and Psychosocial knowledge and did many workshops and training in support of her development.
-She initiated & co-founded www.herstelcirkels.nl and developed a program Peace via Dialogue and a workshop Boxing for Peace, that is the base for her welfare work.
+She studied International Marketing Management, Business Administration (postgraduate), Mediation and Psychosocial knowledge, and did many workshops and training in support of her development.
+She initiated & co-founded www.herstelcirkels.nl and developed a program Peace via Dialogue and a workshop Boxing for Peace, which is the base for her welfare work.

-At a young age Johanna felt world citizen, connected to all living things.
-She likes nature, good food & sports and to contribute to improving lives of less advantaged people.
-She travelled in Europe, Australia and the United States (New York, Michigan and Isle Royale in lake Ontario) and visited Beijing (China), Bali (Indonesia), Uganda and Kigali (Rwanda).
+At a young age, Johanna felt a world citizen, connected to all living things.
+She likes nature, good food & sports and to contribute to improving the lives of less advantaged people.
+She traveled in Europe, Australia, and the United States (New York, Michigan, and Isle Royale in Lake Ontario) and visited Beijing (China), Bali (Indonesia), Uganda, and Kigali (Rwanda).